 Over the next decades, the Department of Speech maintained its broad spread, continuing to teach speech and theater as well as communicative disorders, and creating a new division of radio and television as those media expanded.
 In 1960, Department Chair Frederick Haberman headed the advisory committee that created the Mass Communications History Center, in cooperation with the School of Journalism and Mass Communication, the Department of History, and the Wisconsin Historical Society.
 Later that year the Wisconsin Center for Film and Theater Research was formed.
 Together these research centers build up one of the most important media and performing arts archival collections in the United States.

 By 1966 it had become clear that a larger space was needed, and plans for a new Communication Arts building were announced, intended to house departments of Speech and Journalism, along with the university radio and TV stations.
 Plans were approved in 1969 and construction began on the $9.5 million project.
-Named after former Board of Regents member and US Senator Henry Vilas, whose legacy helped to fund it, Vilas Hall was completed in February 1972.
+Named after former Board of Regents member and US Senator William Freeman Vilas, whose legacy helped to fund it, Vilas Hall was completed in February 1972.